'Do they really keep you dry?' and other frequently asked questions..

 The rain capes create a pyramid type structure over your body which channels the rain outwards and the rain drips off and away.
 Compare this to a standard fitted coat which stops at the bottom or legs.
 Have you ever experienced heavy rain running down your coat onto your legs?
-That.
-Doesn't happen with rain capes.
+That doesn't happen with rain capes.
 They aren't in contact with legs.
-Neither capes nor coats have a hope with sideways rain - legs will get wet whatever.
+Neither capes nor coats have a hope with sideways rain - legs will get wet whichever.
 And, these are capes - they aren't designed for mountain walking in torrential rain .. you'd probably want to pick something really technical and go with waterproof trousers too.
-But for my daily dog walk, festivals, just-in-case-it-rains-clip-it-to-your-belt, foraging, travelling etc etc, they work really, really well, aren't plastic and look lush!👍🏻😘
+But for my daily dog walk, festivals, just-in-case-it-rains-clip-it-to-your-belt, foraging, travelling etc etc, they work really well, aren't plastic and look lush!

 Q. What's the difference between a single and a double tier cape?

 A. Technically speaking, about 0.6m of fabric.
-But that's not the answer you're after..
-The double tier cape is basically a single tier, but with a second, shorter layer of waxed cotton attached at the neck hanging to just below the shoulder.
+The double tier cape is basically a single tier, but with a second, shorter layer of waxed cotton attached around the neck hanging to just below the shoulder.
 This gives a slightly fancier look - a 'tier', 'layer' or 'frill' of fabric.
 It is unlined to save weight and bulk, but will add a little extra warmth and rain protection, and will add a bit more to the silhouette of the cape.
 Have a look at the photo at the bottom of this page..